lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 1

-I win the die roll and keep a good hand with Saga and a bunch of countermagic.
-I figured that if I stop him from doing infect things, then Saga (especially thanks to `Lavaspur Boots`) is going to win the game.
+I won the die roll and kept a good hand with Saga and a bunch of countermagic.
+I figured that if I stop him from doing infect things, then Saga (especially with the help of `Lavaspur Boots`) is going to win the game.
 I was right.

 - [x] Game 1: Win